saikat-for-congress/.github/profile/README.md

 ### **Our Vision**

-* Fight Authoritarianism: Stop the MAGA agenda with bold, effective leadership that understands the anti-Democratic forces we face.
+* **Fight Authoritarianism**: Stop the MAGA agenda with bold, effective leadership that understands the anti-Democratic forces we face.
-* Transform the Democratic Party: Move beyond traditional politics to deliver the change Americans are demanding – we can’t continue to stand by without action.
+* **Transform the Democratic Party**: Move beyond traditional politics to deliver the change Americans are demanding – we can’t continue to stand by without action.
-* Economic Justice: Raise living standards & quality of life, for San Franciscans and Americans.
+* **Economic Justice**: Raise living standards & quality of life, for San Franciscans and Americans.
 Make it easy to make a living again.
-* Climate Action: Build on the Green New Deal to create comprehensive climate solutions that are good for the planet and the US economy.
+* **Climate Action**: Build on the Green New Deal to create comprehensive climate solutions that are good for the planet and the US economy.
-* New Leadership: After 20+ terms, it's time for fresh voices to correct the direction we are heading.
+* **New Leadership**: After 20+ terms, it's time for fresh voices to correct the direction we are heading.
 We need representatives that fight for their constituents – not corporate interests.

 ### **Saikat's Experience & Track Record**